Azure/build-vm-image/README.md

           & 'c:\workflow-artifacts\webApp\webconfig.ps1'

 ```
-The above workflow will use a Microsoft Windows Server platform image as base image, inject files present in directory `${{ GITHUB.WORKSPACE }}/worflow-artifacts` of GitHub runner into the base image, run image customizations(E.g. Set up IIS web server, configure bindings etc) using script webconfig.ps1, finally it will distribute the baked custom image as a Managed Image(default distribution)
+The above workflow will use a Microsoft Windows Server platform image as base image, inject files present in directory `${{ GITHUB.WORKSPACE }}/worflow-artifacts` of GitHub runner into the base image at default `customizer-destination` directory and  run image customizations(E.g. Set up IIS web server, configure bindings etc) using script webconfig.ps1, finally it will distribute the baked custom image as a Managed Image(default distribution)

 ### Sample workflow to create a custom Ubuntu OS image and distribute it as Managed Image